-Czech Republic, France, Romania, Spain).
+Constitutional provisions on environmental protection and sustainable development have recently provided a vehicle for the judicial enforcement of air quality measures in many jurisdictions.
+Such provisions have now become the norm in European constitutions, and several respondents have specifically pointed out their relevance in their judicial practice (e.g. Czech Republic, France, Romania, Spain).
 Human rights safeguards guaranteeing a human right to a clean and healthy environment can be especially effective legal tools, which are increasingly utilized by individuals and NGOs in strategic air pollution litigation.
 The right of any citizen to live in a healthy environment may establish or reinforce the obligation of public authorities to improve ambient air quality.
 Furthermore, courts may translate human rights obligations to compel polluters to bear the costs of repairing the damage caused to the environment and human health, specifically by rebuilding an applicant's household in an appropriate area in terms of environmental conditions (see: report of Romania).

-At the same time, certain human rights standards can be invoked to limit the inspection powers of relevant authorities.
+At the same time, certain human rights standards have been invoked to limit the inspection powers of relevant authorities.
 In 2017, members of the Czech Parliament claimed that granting new powers to the environmental protection authorities to conduct a search in the homes of private individuals violated the constitutional right to the inviolability of the home.
 The new regulation enabled the authority to enter private premises after a previous warning in order to inspect stationary sources of air pollution, i.e. solid fuel boilers.
 The Constitutional Court decided in favour of the public interest by finding that the restriction was necessary to protect the life and health of others.
 The Constitutional Court also pointed to foreign regulations that allow similar inspections, e.g. in Germany or Austria.